 Airport departure taxes: International UK and foreign local departure tax is included in the cost of your holiday (unless otherwise stated) when you buy your ticket from Cox & Kings.
 However, in some cases additional local taxes may have to be paid locally and you will be informed of these before you travel.

 The road conditions you will experience in Australasia and the Pacific are generally good.
 The majority of the roads are sealed and in reasonable condition.
 Please be aware that some tours involve driving on smaller, more uneven roads, which may be uncomfortable, dusty and quite strenuous.
 The distance covered in some of our tours is also considerable.
-If you have any problems with long journeys, please discuss this with your tour consultant.
+If you have any problems with long journeys, please discuss this with your travel consultant.

 Types of vehicles vary according to the destination visited and the numbers on a tour.
 Generally, the following can be used as a guideline for the size of transportation provided: 2-3 passengers, saloon car; 4-6 passengers, minivan; 6-19 passengers, small bus; 20-28 passengers, medium bus; 29-44 passengers, large bus.
-If we are tailoring an itinerary for you, it is always a good idea to discuss your particular requirements with your tour consultant, who will endeavour to include as much or as little road travel as you require.
+If we are tailoring an itinerary for you, it is always a good idea to discuss your particular requirements with your travel consultant, who will endeavour to include as much or as little road travel as you require.

 A number of flights within Australasia and the Pacific arrive / depart early in the morning, and while we will endeavour to schedule your tour with a flight that arrives / departs at a reasonable time, sometimes there is little or no alternative and early checkin / check-out times may be required.
 On some excursions, you will find it is necessary to leave your hotel early in the morning (around dawn) due to necessary long drives or in order to maximise the opportunities for wildlife viewing.